cameronch98/socket_project/README.md

 - Adding more information to the list of services.
 All the details can be seen in the JSON file, service_checks.py, but more parameter details in the UI would likely be useful to the user.
     - Note: if the JSON file is cleared, make sure to start it with an empty dictionary for now.
 If not, an error will occur.
 - Adding some color to the program with rich or similar library.
 - Fix bug where user can add a new service in the edit-service page.
+This issue also allows the user to attempt to delete a service that doesn't exist for the particular server, causing a dictionary keys error.
 - Adding new monitoring features as the quarter progresses ...